Sawmonabo/StockData/README.md

 <br />

 ### MongoDB
--  MongoDB is a modern databse that can be implemented using an interface and SpringBoot.
+-  MongoDB is a modern database that can be implemented using an interface and SpringBoot.
 	- First thing we want to do to set up our `application.properties` file located in the resource folder.
-Make sure to use the same reference for `port:27017` and `localhost8081` to setup corretly and have access.
+Make sure to use the same reference for `port:27017` and `localhost8081` to set up correctly and have access.

 	### Example 'application.properties' file looks like this: